IDScanNet/DIVE-SDK-iOS/README.md

 - **autoSubmit**: `Bool`
   - Allows you to submit captured data immediately without explicitly pressing the Submit button on the Summary Screen.

+- **showSubmitBtn**: `Bool`
+  - Option to show the button `submit` after capturing all the images.
+If the button is turned off, an event will automatically fire that triggers the submit event handler.
+Default: true.

-- **realFaceMode**: `String`
+- **resizeUploadedImage**: `integer`
-  - realFaceMode (string) - an option that enables advanced image capturing with volumetric face detection.
-Available values: 'auto', 'all', 'none'. auto - enable "realFaceMode" only for iPhones all - enable "realFaceMode" for all devices none - disable this option
+  - Sets the maximum size in pixels (of the larger of the height or width) for a manually uploaded picture.
+Default: -1.

 - **isShowDocumentTypeSelect**: `Bool`
-  - if only one document type is configured in the documentTypes array AND this setting is set to false the document type dialog will not be displayed to the end user.
+  - If only one document type is configured in the documentTypes array AND this setting is set to false the document type dialog will not be displayed to the end user.
 Default: true.

 - **documentTypes**: `Array<Dictionary>`
   - Defines the types of documents that the SDK should recognize and process.
 Each document type can have multiple steps for capturing different parts of the document.